sbisbee/node-everlast/README.md

     `restartChild()` or the restart strategy.
   - **stopped** - A child is stopped.
 See the context for whether the restart strategy will attempt to revive the child.
+  - **down** - A child is stopped and won't be restarted due to the strategy's constraints (max time and retries).

 General events: